Character Flaws and Strengths: Guide + Examples

 This shows natural interruption in the conversation.

-Step 5: Begin a New Line on each Speaker.
+Step 5: Begin a New Line for Each Speaker.

 Begin a new paragraph each time a new character is talking.